mesibo/messenger-app-ios-swift/README.md

     $ cd Messenger
     $ git lfs install
     $ git clone https://github.com/mesibo/messenger-app-ios-swift.git
-    $ ./fetch_mesibo_webrtc_framework.sh

 ### Download the code as a zip file
 You can also download the complete iOS Messenger source code as a [zip file](https://github.com/mesibo/messenger-app-ios/archive/master.zip).
 Although simple, the downsize of this approach is that you will have to download the complete source code everytime it is updated on the repository.

-> WARNING! zip file will be quite large due to inclusion of bitcode enabled frameworks. `git clone` is the recommended approach.

 ### Notes of mixed code
 Swift version still has some auxiliary UI code in Objective-C. However, all mesibo specific code is in Swift.
 Refer, AppDelegate.swift, MesiboUIManager.swift, SampleAppListeners.swift and BackendAPI.swift contain most of the mesibo specific code which you can use it for your reference.